Why Do We Need Accessible & Inclusive Shared Areas?

 If a space truly is accessible and inclusive, this should mean that companion cards are accepted – so that disability support workers or carers of any kind won’t have to pay for a separate ticket and can enter free of charge.
 The venue should also support service dogs and ideally offer quiet time sessions for those who would find this more comfortable, such as people with Autism.

 While there have been gradual improvements over time to the accessibility and inclusiveness of homes, businesses and shared spaces throughout Australia and the world, the sad reality is there are still many places that are yet to consider these improvements and therefore continue to exclude our disabled community.

 If you or your loved one live in NSW and are looking to find a carer or buddy for assistance getting out and about amongst the community, sign up with Like Family.
-Like Family is on a activity to end social isolation and loneliness due to disability, illness or ageing.
-We have fully vetted Social Carers that can offer companionship and are available throughout Sydney, Newcastle and Central Coast NSW areas.
+Like Family is on a mission to end social isolation and loneliness due to disability, illness or ageing.
+We have fully vetted heroes that can offer companionship and are available throughout Sydney, Newcastle and Central Coast NSW areas.
 Plus, Like Family has a $40 per hour flat fee including weekends and public holidays, as well as group booking options.